luapower/luapower/luapower.md

   1. getting info about packages and modules in the luapower tree - this is the bulk of the API.
-  2. starting an RPC server/connecting to an RPC server and use the API remotely, in order to collect data from different platforms.
+  2. starting an RPC server/connecting to an RPC server and using the API remotely, in order to collect data from different platforms.
   3. creating/updating a small database (luapower_db.lua) containing module
   dependencies collected from different platforms.